-3360 Social Psychology (SY 3360)
+PY 3360 Social Psychology (SY 3360)

 An examination of the behavioral consequences of group and individual interaction.
 Surveys such topics as attitude formation and change, group structure, media influence, and social interaction.
-Prerequisite: PY 1310 & SY 2328 and Instructor's Consent (Offered every third semester)
+Prerequisite: PY 1310 & SY 2328 and Instructor's Consent (Offered Fall semester of even years)

-3380 Psychology of Learning
+PY 3380 Psychology of Learning

 An introduction to the basic principles of psychology applied to the educational environment and the process of learning.
 Emphasis is on exploring the theoretical foundation and the pragmatic implications found in the psychology of learning.
 Prerequisite: PY 1310 (Excluding Education Majors) and PY 3300 or PY 3310.
-(Offered every Spring semester in the Traditional Program)
+(Offered every Spring semester)

-3385 Behavior Modification Theories
+PY 3385 Behavior Modification Theories

 A comprehensive and practical study of both the principles of behavior modification and guidelines for their application.
 The course will provide a balance between theories, research, and practice, including both applied research and intervention techniques.
 Prerequisites: 9 hours of Psychology including PY 1310.
-(Offered every third semester)
+(Offered Fall semester of odd years)

-4305 Motivational Aspects of Coaching Theory (PE 4305)
+PY 4305 Motivational Aspects of Coaching Theory (PE 4305)